rust-lang/rust/src/doc/rustc-dev-guide/src/rustc-driver.md

 > **Warning:** By its very nature, the internal compiler APIs are always going
 > to be unstable.
 That said, we do try not to break things unnecessarily.

-## A Note On Lifetimes

-The Rust compiler is a fairly large program containing lots of big data structures (e.g. the AST, HIR, and the type system) and as such, arenas and references are heavily relied upon to minimize unnecessary memory use.
-This manifests itself in the way people can plug into the compiler, preferring a "push"-style API (callbacks) instead of the more Rust-ic "pull" style (think the `Iterator` trait).

-Thread-local storage and interning are used a lot through the compiler to reduce duplication while also preventing a lot of the ergonomic issues due to many pervasive lifetimes.
-The `rustc::ty::tls` module is used to access these thread-locals, although you should rarely need to touch it.

 [cb]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_driver/trait.Callbacks.html
 [rd_rc]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_driver/fn.run_compiler.html